Skip to main content

 Rawpixel.com/Shutterstock.com

-Getting into standards is easier when you realize they all have a similar layout.
+Getting into standards is easier when you realise they all have a similar layout.
 Knowing what to look out for in a standard helps you quickly grasp the topic and speeds up your information search.

 Understanding this structure prevents you from spending valuable time on irrelevant standards.